-Q.9. (a) In column I are given different methods of extraction.
+Q 9. (a) In column I, there are given different methods of extraction.
 Name the methods used for the extraction of metals given in column II:

 (b) Differentiate between roasting and calcination processes giving one example of each.
 [CBSE2015]

-Q.10.
+Q 10.
 In the formation of a compound XY2, atom X donates one electron to each Y atom.
 Show the electron dot structure of X and Y and the formation of XY2.
-What is the nature of bond in XY2?
+What is the nature of the bond in XY2?
 Write any three properties of compound XY2.
 The electronic configurations of the elements X and Y are as follows: [CBSE 2015]

 X - 2, 8, 2 Y - 2, 7